Bernard de Vésins: Family

 Marie Joseph Pierre Bernard de Lévezou de Vésins was born in Bourges, Cher, on 13 March 1869.

 His father was Count Victor de Lévezou de Vesins, and his mother was the daughter of Adrien de Forcade, sieur de La Grézère.

 On 15 April 1893 in Versailles he married Marie Augustine Camille de Gastebois (born 9 February 1874).

 They had two children, Marie Thérèse (1895–1988) and Gabrielle (1897–1928).

 Pre-World War I

 The political organization of Henri Vaugeois's Action Française movement, the Ligue d'Action Française, was launched in the spring of 1905, as was the Action Française Federation of Students, directed by Lucien Moreau.

 Members pledged to fight the republican regime and to support restoration of the monarchy under Prince Philippe, Duke of Orléans (1869–1926).

 Bernard de Vésins was among the many early members of the Action Française who were practicing Catholics, and included the art historian Louis Dimier and the essayist Léon de Montesquiou.

 They helped Charles Maurras (1868–1952) develop the royalist league's pro-Catholic policies.

-The league led resistance to the inventaires (Note: The Querelle des inventaires (Qarrel of Inventories) was a series of disturbances in 1905–06 after a decree of 29 December 1905 provided for an inventory of Church property, which would then be distributed to religious associations as defined by article 4 of the law of separation of the Church and the State.
-The conflicts mainly occurred in strongly Catholic regions of the west of France and part of the Massif Central.) in the winter of 1905–06.
+The league led resistance to the inventaires where the anti clerical French government aimed to confiscate church property in the winter of 1905–06.

 In Versailles, Bernard de Vésins was arrested and sentenced to two years in prison.